rkalbag/one-click-hugo-cms/site/content/contact/_index.md

     text: "contact@technopioneer.com"
 ---

-To arrange a consultation or to discuss your project, send us a message
+To arrange a consultation or to discuss your project, send us a message using the form on this page.

-We look forward to your email.